konvajs/site/source/docs/sandbox/SVG_On_Canvas.md

-title: How do draw SVG image on canvas with Konva
+title: How to draw SVG image on canvas with Konva
 layout: demo_page
 ---

-## How do show SVG image on canvas?
+## How to show SVG image on canvas?

 Long time ago browsers were not able to draw `*.svg` images on canvas.
 But right now the situations is better.

-So if you want to show a vector image with Konva you have several ways for that:
+So if you want to show a vector image with `Konva` you have several ways for that:

 1. Use [Konva.Path](/docs/shapes/Path.html).
-That way is good for simple PATH shapes.
+That way is good for simple path shapes.
 If you have large svg with many paths you can split it manually into several `Konva.Path` shapes.

-2. Use [Konva.Image] shape with svg
+2. Use [Konva.Image](/docs/shapes/Image.html) shape with svg image

 ```
 Konva.Image.fromURL('/image.svg', (image) => {